-The average impact rate is about four times higher on the leading than on the trailing hemisphere, judging from the observed crater density (Dones et al., 2009) and the dynamical evolution model by Bottke et al. (2013).
-Micrometeoroid impacts therefore may have contributed to the uneven distribution of water-ice and the corresponding albedo differences of Ganymede's surface (see Section 15.4.1).
-One caveat is that the work by Bottke et al. (2013) addresses precipitation of dust fragments from disintegrated satellites early in the Jupiter system history rather than present-day micrometeoroid fluxes, which are dominated by interplanetary dust (Krüger et al., 2000; Poppe, 2016).
-The trend of micrometeoroids preferentially impacting the leading rather than the trailing hemisphere should hold for both cases, but the precipitation from disintegrated satellites may have resulted in an early mass influx rate to Ganymede of $10^5$ to $10^6$ g s-1 during the first 40 million years after the capture of irregular satellites (Bottke et al., 2013) compared with today's 30 g s-1.
+The average impact rate is about 4 times higher on the leading than on the trailing hemisphere judging from the observed crater density (Dones et al., 2009) and the dynamical evolution model by Bottke et al. (2013).
+180 Micrometeoroid impacts therefore may have contributed to the uneven distribution of H2O-ice and the corresponding albedo differences of Ganymede's surface (see Section 4.1).
+One caveat is that the work by Bottke et al. (2013) addresses precipitation of dust fragments from disintegrated satellites early in the Jupiter system history rather than present-day micrometeoroid fluxes,

+- 185 which are dominated by interplanetary dust (Krüger et al., 2000; Poppe, 2016).
+The trend of micrometeoroids preferentially impacting the leading rather than the trailing hemisphere should hold for both cases, but the precipitation from disintegrated satellites may have resulted in an early mass influx rate to Ganymede of 105 to - 190 10^6 g s-1 during the first 40 million years after the capture of irregular satellites (Bottke et al., 2013) compared with today's 30 g s-1.

-15.2.4 Photo-Stimulated Desorption
+2.4.
+Photo-stimulated Desorption

-Neglecting photo-stimulated desorption or 'photosputtering' for Ganymede surface and atmosphere models is often motivated by references to Westley et al. (1995) and Johnson (1990).
-However, a more detailed examination by Johnson et al. (2004) for individual icy satellites indicated that the energy deposited by UV photons with sufficient energy to dissociate water-ice $(8 \times 10^8 \text{ keV cm}^{-2} \text{ s}^{-1} \text{ with } E > 6 \text{ eV})$ exceeds the average energy flux deposited by charged particles $(2 \times 10^8 \text{ keV cm}^{-2})$ $s^{-1}$ ions and electrons with E > 10 keV (Cooper et al., 2001)) for Ganymede's equatorial regions.
+Neglecting photo-stimulated desorption or "photosputtering" for Ganymede surface and atmosphere models is often motivated by references to Westley 195 et al. (1995) and Johnson (1990).
+However, a more detailed examination by Johnson et al. (2004) for individual icv satellites indicated that the energy deposited by UV photons with sufficient energy to dissociate water ice $(8 \times 10^8 \text{ keV cm}^{-2} \text{ s}^{-1} \text{ with } E > 6 \text{ eV})$ exceeds the average energy flux deposited by charged particles $(2 \times 10^8 \text{ keV cm}^{-2} \text{ s}^{-1} \text{ ions and electrons})$ 200 with E > 10 keV, (Cooper et al., 2001)) for Ganymede's equatorial regions.
 For the polar regions outside the closed magnetic field lines, the UV energy deposition is an order of magnitude lower than the energy flux deposited by charged particles.
-Neglecting photo-stimulated desorption for Ganymede surface alteration and release processes can be motivated nevertheless, but this has to include consideration of the yields for the various competing processes.
-Considering Lyman-alpha photons, the main constituent of the solar UV energy flux, the yield of released water molecules per photon is 0.005 to 0.01 for relevant water-ice temperatures of 80 and 120 K, respectively (Westley et al., 1995).
-This yield is several orders of magnitude lower than the sputter yield for ions from the Jovian magnetosphere and Ganymede's ionosphere (see Section 15.3.2.1).
+Neglecting photo-stimulated desorption for Ganymede surface alteration and release processes can be motivated nevertheless, but 205 this has to include consideration of the yields for the various competing processes.
+Considering Lyman-alpha photons, the main constituent of the solar UV energy flux, the yield of released water molecules per photon is 0.005 to 0.01 for relevant water ice temperatures of 80 and 120 K, respectively (Westley et al., 1995).
+This yield is several orders of magnitude lower than 210 the sputter yield for ions from the Jovian magnetosphere and Ganymede's ionosphere (see Section 3.2.1).